oyster-able/lalaloop_kiosk/README.md

   //default fontFamily is SUIT LalaBtnStyle.setFontfamily('GamjaFlower');

-  //this wil create directory of '${folderName}' at Documents directory
+  //this will create directory of '${folderName}' at Documents directory
   //'${_machineId}_YYYY-MM-DD.log' file will be created under the directory await DirHelper.init(machineId: 'machineId', folderName: 'lala_ui_test');